-Lower limb muscle strength (i.e. knee flexors and extensors) is also often studied, since it is significantly associated with gait speed and may be better associated with functional activities in comparison to handgrip strength [59, 60].
-Both men and women showed age-related declines in isometric, concentric and eccentric strength but less with eccentric strength [61, 62].
+Lower limb muscle strength (i.e. knee flexors and extensors) is also often studied, since it may be better associated with functional activities in comparison to handgrip strength [59, 60].
+An age-related decline in isometric is observed in both men and women.
+This is true for concentric and eccentric strength but it is less marked with eccentric strength [61, 62].
 Thus, lower limb muscle strength (i.e. usually strength of the knee extensors), is generally measured in isometric and/or isokinetic condition.

 Isometric strength method consists in measuring the isometric maximum voluntary strength during contractions performed at constant angular position against resistance.
-The result is specific to the fixed angular position and reflects the ability of the muscle group to produce a force during isometric contraction (without variation in overall muscle length); it is therefore a measure of the static strength (as opposed to dynamic strength).
+The result is specific to the fixed angular position and reflects the ability of the muscle group to generate a force during isometric contraction (without variation in overall muscle length); it is therefore a measure of the static strength (as opposed to dynamic strength).
 A portable dynamometer could have a potential interest in clinical practice, especially outside medical centers, if it is simple to use, reliable and reproducible.
 However, it also has limitations in its measurement position, depending on the joint angle, the measurement site, the type of measurement, the type of muscle contraction and the speed of the movement.
 Standardization of measurement is therefore necessary and a protocol has been proposed recently [63].
 In addition, bias in the assessment, such as the skill and strength of the evaluators, may affect the test results [64].
 In 2011, Stark and his team synthesized the results of validation studies of portable dynamometers available in the scientific literature [65].
 According to the authors, the reproducibility of portable dynamometers varies from "moderate" to "good".
 Other portable dynamometers are sometimes used without having been subject to any validation.
 It is therefore recommended to use tools that have been validated in quality scientific studies.
 The measurement of the isometric strength allows the establishment of bilateral differences and an agonist / antagonist ratio.
 However, this technique has a poor specificity for the evaluation of dynamic strength.
 In some cases, the clinician cannot be satisfied with an isometric evaluation and must access the dynamic strength (i.e. eccentric and concentric torque).